geostyler/geostyler/src/Component/Renderer/Renderer/Renderer.example.md

 <RendererExample />
 ```

 This shows a Renderer with a geostyler function.
-When using "property" function
+When using a GeoStyler function (like "property")
-it is needed to pass it via GeoStylerContext.
+it is helpful to provide the data via GeoStyler context.
+Otherwise a placeholder symbol is shown.

+⚠️ Please note that the value of the input is set on the data, not on the symbolizer

 ```jsx
 import React, { useState } from 'react';